Over 300,000 Scots living with type 2 diabetes, including those yet to be diagnosed. People with type 2 diabetes 50% more likely to die prematurely.

 While not every case of type 2 diabetes is associated with excessive weight, it is the single greatest risk factor, responsible for 80 to 85% of someone’s risk of developing the condition.
-Age, family history, and ethnicity can also contribute to someone’s risk, with people of African-Caribbean, Black African or South Asian descent two to four times more likely to develop type 2 diabetes than white people.
+Age, family history, and ethnicity can also contribute to someone’s risk.
+People of African-Caribbean, Black African or South Asian descent are two to four times more likely to develop type 2 diabetes than white people.

 Angela Mitchell, National Director of Diabetes Scotland, said: